 Day Trip Reimbursement

-Travelers may be reimbursed for breakfast and/or dinner for day trips based on department and return times.
+Travelers may be reimbursed for breakfast and/or dinner for day trips based on departure and return times.
 Travelers are entitled to reimbursement for breakfast if they have to leave at least one hour before their normal work start time, and/or dinner if they return at least two hours later than their normal work ending time.

 Travelers without meal receipts are reimbursed $5.00 for breakfast and/or $12.00 for dinner.